 I want to make it clear that the kind of stories I hope to see are more than a pile of media or a list of assignment links.

-The post "There is a Place Like Not Home" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2012/12/a-place-like-not-home/) on December 13, 2012.
+The post "There is a Place Like Not Home" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2012/12/a-place-like-not-home/) on December 13, 2012.